Soft and Digestible Pizza: The Perfect Recipe with Monsieur Cuisine Smart MCS

 Use suitable flour: for a softer pizza, choose a flour with W between 280-320 (type 0 or 00).

-Pay attention to the water temperature: it should not exceed 86°F, otherwise, it may compromise the rising.
+Watch the water temperature: it should not exceed 86°F, otherwise, it may compromise the rise.

-Don’t overdo it with flour when stretching: too much flour can make the base hard and dry.
+Don’t overdo the flour during stretching: too much flour can make the base hard and dry.

 FAQ – Pizza with MCS (Monsieur Cuisine Smart)